jcupitt/tilesrv/README.md

 	-o tilesrv.fcgi
 ```

-Or taht's what seems to work for me, anyway.
+Or that's what seems to work for me, anyway.